-We checked the proportional hazard assumption using Schofield residuals and reported the corresponding chi-squared p-values for the exposure as well as for the whole model.
+We checked the proportional hazard assumption using Schofield residuals and reported the corresponding chi-squared statistics and p-values for the exposure and for the whole model.
 In the fully-adjusted model non-linearity was also checked first by comparing the category-specific hazard ratio.
 Then, we fit a natural cubic spline replacing the linear term of alcohol consumption to explore potential non-linear relationship.
-Based on the results from the main analysis, we the non-linear relationship analysis was only conducted on the fully-adjusted model following the second approach.
+Based on the results from the primary analysis, we the non-linear relationship analysis was only conducted on the fully-adjusted model following the second approach.

-In the sensitivity analysis, we adopted the first approach which using time since baseline as the time scale, and conducted logistic and Poisson regression to check the influence of model selection on our findings.
+In the sensitivity analysis, we adopted the second? approach of using time since baseline as the time scale and conducted logistic and Poisson regression to check the influence of model selection on our findings.

 Results